Why I Support Menfulness

 The trades aren't great at talking

 If you work in the trades, you'll know the culture.
 You're expected to crack on.
 Get the job done.
 Don't make a fuss.
-And most of the time, that attitude serves you well — it's how things get built and fixed and kept running.
+And most of the time, that attitude serves you well.
 But it's also the reason a lot of blokes don't say anything when things aren't right at home, or in their head, or in their life.

-The stats back this up.
 Three-quarters of all suicides in the UK are men.
 Only 36% of NHS talking therapy referrals are for men.
-Men are nearly three times more likely to become dependent on alcohol.
-These aren't abstract numbers — they're fathers, brothers, colleagues, mates.
+These aren't abstract numbers, they're fathers, brothers, colleagues, mates.
 People you'd see on site every day and never know they were struggling.

 What Menfulness does